 • a filler pipe protruding from the ground

 • a vent pipe at the side of your house

 • a metal pipe cap close to your front or backyard

 Why you should remove an underground fuel tank

 Underground fuel tanks present significant potential for environmental contamination.
 If a tank on your property leaks oil, you could be liable for damages.
 A fuel tank on your property can also complicate real estate transactions and may restrict your insurance coverage.

 Steps to ensure your property is free of fuel tanks

-- If a fuel tank is located, you will need a permit to remove it.
-You will also need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
-Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated,
+2. If a fuel tank is located, you will need to hire a qualified environmental consultant or engineer to work alongside the professional oil tank contractor.
+Once the tank is removed, the environmental consultant will take soil samples to ensure it is not contaminated.

 3. If necessary, report leaks and spills.
 Provincial law requires that you, your contractor and/or the professional engineer report certain petroleum releases, or threats of release, to the local fire department (West Vancouver Fire & Rescue) and the BC Ministry of Environment (depending on the nature and volume of the release, as well as contamination levels).

 4. Retain copies of all records as you may be asked to produce them later if you sell your property, obtain financing, renew your home insurance or file a claim.